Meet Stuart Ian Currie: Professional Artist and Art Educator

 I won’t go into all the details of where I worked or for how long.
 What I will say is I have had a long working relationship with Signaction that spanned many years.
 During my time there, work colleagues tried very hard to come up with a nickname for me.
 Finally, Guy came to me one day and said “I’ve got it, it has to be Puff”.
 As in curry puff.
 “Oh, really original Guy, another reference to my surname” I replied.
 This nickname stuck with me for the rest of my working life.

-The Australian Government’s decision to close the borders to international flights saved 1,000’s of Australian lives, but it also led to businesses going burst and job losses on a gigantic scale.
+The Australian Government’s decision to close the borders to international flights saved thousands of Australian lives, but it also led to businesses going burst and job losses on a gigantic scale.

 Working as a contractor, most of my work was consigned for Australian Airports.
 Yes, you guessed it – I lost my job.